 Colonists displaced the Mohicans from their homeland in the 1780s.
 This summer, the Stockbridge-Munsee Band of Mohican Indians and Williams College opened two archeology digs to search for new evidence of their history in the Berkshires.
 Historians have said they felt that the Berkshires were more seasonal hunting grounds.
 But the digs found evidence to suggest that there were many permanent residents over a more extended period.

-I found this story while working on a project about old growth forests for the Smithsonian Magazine.
+I found this story while working on a project about old-growth forests for the Smithsonian Magazine.

 This had the archeologists scratching their heads most of the morning because it would be strange for houses to be lined up so close together and in a straight line.
-Over lunch, they consulted with a geomorphologist who suggested it could have been a line of hearths in a longhouse used for meetings.
+Then, over lunch, they consulted with a geomorphologist who suggested it could have been a line of hearths in a longhouse used for meetings.